Quadratic Thurston maps with few postcritical points: Solving the twisting problem

 \subsection{Identifications}

-All that remains is to identify each $\phibar$ cycle with an equivalence class of Thurston maps.
+All that remains is to identify each $\phibar$ cycle with a combinatorial equivalence class of Thurston maps.
+Usually distinct cycles will result in distinct classes, but not always (e.g. see the analysis for $g(z) = z^2$).
 The solution to the twisting problem, then, is to apply $\bar{\phi}$ repeatedly to the specified twist until obtaining one of the periodic elements, each of which is identified with a combinatorial class.

-\begin{proof}[Proof Theorem \ref{thm:classification}] Recall that any map in $Q(2)$ or $Q(3)$ is unobstructed, so from the list of ramification portraits in Table \ref{tbl:Quad3} one simply computes coefficients to give an enumeration.
-Each rational map in $Q(4)^*$ can be found the same way (see Table \ref{tbl:Hurwitz1} and \ref{tbl:Hurwitz2}), and a cross ratio argument shows that any two such maps are not M\"obius conjugate.
+\begin{proof}[Theorem \ref{thm:classification}] Recall that any map in $Q(2)$ or $Q(3)$ is unobstructed, so from the list of dynamical portraits in Table \ref{tbl:Quad3} one simply computes coefficients to give an enumeration.
+Each rational map in $Q(4)^*$ can be found the same way (see Table \ref{tbl:Hurwitz1}), and a cross ratio argument shows that any two such maps are not M\"obius conjugate.
 From the preceding discussion, all obstructed maps in $Q(4)^*$ must lie in a $\phibar$ cycle, and the remainder of our proof is occupied with analyzing the corresponding Thurston classes (organized by map on moduli space).
 For all $\phibar$ attractors, the trivial element is identified with the combinatorial class of the $Q(4)^*$ map used in the $\bar{\phi}$ computations.

 \begin{itemize}

 \item $g(z)=(1-2z)^2$: the periodic element $\alpha$ is identified with the equivalence class of a Thurston map with obstruction $\beta$.
 Twisting about this obstruction produces an infinite family of distinct combinatorial classes of obstructed maps (see the argument in \cite[Theorem 9.2 V]{KPS}).